zwave-js/node-red-contrib-zwave-js/README.md

  - Does not require a build of any static library
  - Stable
  - Full Z-Wave control inside Node-RED including:
+   - Device inclusion/exclusion wizard
-   - S0 and S2 Security
+   - S0 and S2 security support
-   - Multicast commands
+   - Network mesh graph
    - Firmware updates
    - Associations management
+   - Filter node for handling incoming messages from your devices
+   - Factory node for simplifying the formatting of outgoing messages
+   - Multicast command support

 Since `node-red-contrib-zwave-js` is based on [Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/), we have the support and active maintenance from the amazing group of developers who have built the libraries, APIs, and config files which run this contrib.